Thomas Coughlan: Taxes on wealthy coming? You betcha

 Unemployment, climate, and water charges are already born by central and local Government.
 In the case of unemployment insurance, Finance Minister Grant Robertson has argued the scheme will simply pre-fund a more efficient and cost-effective form of economic support than what was cobbled together during the pandemic.
 Likewise Climate Change Minister James Shaw told media yesterday the Government was already picking up the tab for climate change adaptation - the policy out for consultation simply asks questions of whether it should defray those costs more fairly (on to property owners, for example).

-Parker's tax research fits into this narrative, because its findings will likely show that New Zealand's wealthiest aren't paying their share of tax.
+Parker's tax research fits into this narrative because its findings will likely show that New Zealand's wealthiest aren't paying their share of the tax.
+This makes it easy to argue that not only are New Zealand's strained public services in need of dedicated funding, but the very people who should be paying proportionately more into those services, have been paying proportionately less than most people.

 If Parker really is serious that English led a "master class" in tax politics in 2010, it's not difficult to imagine Labour heading to the 2023 election with a middle-class income tax cut, paid for by a switch and squeeze on the wealthy.